— Posted by John (December 22, 2006 at 2:36 pm)

 And, the lead article in next month’s issue of First Things: “What We Know About Embryonic Stem Cells”.

 In June 2004, Ron McKay at the National Institutes of Health acknowledged in a Washington Post interview that scientists have not been quick to correct exaggerated claims of the medical potential of embryonic stem cells, yet McKay justified this dishonesty by stating: â€œTo start with, people need a fairy tale.
 Maybe thatâ€™s unfair, but they need a story line thatâ€™s relatively simple to understand.â€ Isnâ€™t it time Americans recognize the promise of obtaining medical miracles from embryonic stem cells for the fairy tale it really is?

 This entry is filed under Abortion, Contraception, Culture Wars, Euthanasia, Health Issues, Life Before Birth.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.